Get

 1. Pick Your Cat Up Post-Op

 Spaying and neutering surgery requires your cat to be put under general anesthesia.
-Depending on the type of surgery needed and your vet’s policies, your cat might be at the vet’s for anywhere from a few hours to overnight.
+Depending on the type of surgery needed and the vet’s policies, your cat might be at the vet’s for anywhere from a few hours to overnight.
 When you pick up your cat, ask the vet what kind of aftercare they expect and what to watch out for.
 Make sure you have an after-hours phone number in case of complications.

 2. Be Ready for Recovery Time